capsulecorplab/oshw-pm-user-stories/user-stories/notes/3-user-stories.use-cases-list.crud-references-to-elements-from-an-element.md

   - views are always siblings to elements
   - therefore, a view must be provided element(s) as input
   - elements that views are provided as input are provided via an interface into said view
+- references are a 1-to-1 or 1-to-many relationship